 These tables are similar in some respects to the compatibility tables (which should also be present on any page that has a specification table).

-A specification table consists of three columns:
+A specification table has traditionally consisted of three columns:

 - The name of and link to the specification in which the technology is defined.